 Mount of Olives, Jerusalem

 Dominated by church spires and the white tombs of the Jewish cemetery is the Mount of Olives.
-Christianity, Judaism and Islam meet once again as significant events of our past were played out here.
-The Garden of Gethsemane, Dome of the Ascension and Tomb of the Virgin Mary are top pilgrimage sites.
+Christianity, Judaism, and Islam meet once again where significant events of each religion’s past played out.
+The Garden of Gethsemane, Dome of the Ascension, and Tomb of the Virgin Mary are top pilgrimage sites.

-Akko's Old City is a jumble of buildings dotted by minarets and church spires, and encompassed by a great citadel and imposing walls.
-Crusaders, Ottomans, Napoleon, the British Mandate authorities and Jewish freedom fighters combine to form a colourful past, while today Akko is a lively Arab city, with a bustling market and quaint fishing port.
+Acre’s Old City is a jumble of buildings dotted by minarets and church spires, and encompassed by a great citadel and imposing walls.
+Crusaders, Ottomans, Napoleon, the British Mandate authorities and Jewish freedom fighters combine to form a colourful past, while today Acre is a lively Arab city, with a bustling market and quaint fishing port.

 This unique geological phenomenon is located in the heart of the barren Negev Desert.
-It was formed as an ancient sea that once covered this region retreated and today measures a vast 45km (28miles) long, 8km (5miles) wide and 500m (1640ft) deep and provides for some astounding views, and a wealth of hiking opportunities.
+It was formed after an ancient sea that once covered this region retreated.
+Today it measures a vast 45km (28miles) long, 8km (5miles) wide, and 500m (1640ft) deep and provides for some astounding views and a wealth of hiking opportunities.

 Jerusalem's Old City

 Jerusalem's Old City is a living museum of religious buildings and historical intrigue.
 Be sure to visit the Christian Church of the Holy Sepulchre, the Jewish Western Wall and the Islamic Dome of the Rock - some of the world’s most significant buildings.
 Explore the bustling markets and narrow lanes of the four Old City Quarters.

 The intricately beautiful Dome of the Rock stands high on Temple Mount (Har HaBayit in Hebrew, Haram esh-Sharif in Arabic) in Jerusalem and is spiritually significant for both Jews and Muslims.